apache/dolphinscheduler-website/docs/en-us/development/document.md

 1. Run the "npm install docsite-g" installation development tool.

-2. Run "npm i" in the root folder to install the dependency.
+2. Run "npm i" in the root directory to install the dependencies.

 3. Running "docsite start" under the root folder starts the local server, which will allow you to access http://127.0.0.1:8080.